Sewickley Academy: Cum Laude Society

 Sewickley Academy has been a member of the Cum Laude Society since 1966.
 Faculty members of the Sewickley Academy Cum Laude Society select students from the senior class as candidates for induction into the Sewickley Academy chapter of the Cum Laude Society.
 These selections are made based on the student's academic achievement record through the end of their junior year.
 When evaluating candidates for induction, the Cum Laude Society instructs its member chapters to not consider service, athletics, leadership, or other non-academic factors, because it argues that such qualities are recognized in many other contexts.
 Therefore, the Cum Laude Society recommendation focuses first and foremost on a student's record of academic achievement.

 Athletics

 The Sewickley Academy Athletics Program fosters the development of personal and team excellence in student-athletes.
 Outstanding coaches work with individuals and teams to improve performance and promote character, leadership, and sportsmanship.
-More than 85 percent of the middle and senior schools' student body participates on at least one athletic team each year, and many students play multiple sports.
+Over 85 percent of the middle and senior schools' student body participates on at least one athletic team each year, and many students play multiple sports.

-The Academy has a no-cut policy, allowing any student to play on any team of his or her choosing.
-The campus boasts four athletic fields, including a turf field for softball, five tennis courts, two gymnasiums, and a fully-equipped fitness center that supports a total of 22 varsity teams.
-In the Fall of 2016, the Academy celebrated the opening of the Events Center, which provided brand new locker rooms for Middle and Senior School students, a state-of-the-art training room, a spacious fitness center with core training facilities to expand physical education offerings, an NCAA regulation-sized basketball court that can be divided to simultaneously accommodate two high-school-sized basketball courts, two team meeting rooms with video review capabilities, and an indoor individualized instruction area for baseball, softball, lacrosse, and golf.
+The Academy has a no-cut policy, allowing any student to play on any team of their choosing.
+The campus has four athletic fields, including a turf field for softball, five tennis courts, two gymnasiums, and a fitness center that supports 22 varsity teams.